skprasadu/hyperledger-fabric-blockchain-java-impl/README.md

 I feel that Hyperledger Fabric and Java is a perfect recipe for enterprise Blockchain development and yet there is so less material around this, and I wanted to fulfil this.

+If you are in a hurry you can run `sh testJavaFabric.sh`, it will deploy the chaincode into hyperledger ecosystem and run the `mvn test` to run the java sdk test to communicate with java chaincode.
+Details is as below.

 Reference implementation is based on [fabric-samples](https://github.com/hyperledger/fabric-samples), below is the steps to setup java development environment.

 * `git clone https://github.com/skprasadu/hyperledger-fabric-blockchain-java-impl.git` to your machine